US carrier starts 'routine' patrols in South China Sea

 Satellite imagery released by Asia Maritime Transparency Initiative in December showed China has installed weapon systems on all seven artificial islands.

+"While underway, we are conducting training across multiple mission areas including weapons training, manned and unmanned flight operations, ship handling, and damage control drills," said Cmdr.
+Scott Larson, the Coronado's commanding officer.
+"Training at sea in these warfare areas maintains crew proficiency and ensures we are ready to operate successfully in a variety of missions."

+Rear Adm.
+James Kilby, commander of the Vinson strike group, had a similar message.

-"The training completed over the past few weeks has really brought the team together and improved our effectiveness and readiness as a strike group," the strike group's commander, Rear Admiral James Kilby, said in the statement.
+"The training completed over the past few weeks has really brought the team together and improved our effectiveness and readiness as a strike group," Kilby said in a statement.
 "We are looking forward to demonstrating those capabilities while building upon existing strong relationships with our allies, partners and friends in the Indo-Asia-Pacific region."

-Earlier this month, three Chinese Coast Guard ships entered waters near a chain of islands, called the Senkakus by Tokyo, which are claimed by both China and Japan in the East China Sea, according to Chinese and Japanese authorities.

-The USS Carl Vinson was last deployed to the South China Sea in 2015 for bilateral exercises with Malaysia's navy and air force, the statement said.
+Among those friends has been the Philippines, which last week was hosting the crew of the attack submarine USS Louisville in Subic Bay.
+The Navy did not give details of the mission of the 6,000-ton sub, saying only its presence at the Philippine port "demonstrates the U.S. Navy's commitment to regional stability and maritime security in the U.S. 7th Fleet area of operations," which includes the South China Sea.